man-group/ArcticDB/docs/mkdocs/docs/index.md

 - **Fast**
     - Process millions of rows per second
-    - Very easy to install: `pip install arcticdb`
+    - Quick and easy to install: `pip install arcticdb`
 - **Flexible**
     - No data schema is needed
     - Supports streaming data ingestion
     - Bitemporal - stores all previous versions of stored data
+    - As easy to get started as using files
+    - Scales from dev/research to production environments
 - **Familiar**
     - ArcticDB is the world's simplest database
-    - The coding needed is easy to learn for anyone with prior Python and Pandas experience
+    - Easy to learn for anyone with Python and Pandas experience
     - Just you and your data - the cognitive overhead is very low.

 #### Transactions: Are They Overrated?

 - ArcticDB is designed for high throughput analytical workloads
-- It is _not_ a transactional database
+- It is not a transactional database
 - Most analytical workflows can be constructed to run without needing transactions
 - So why pay the cost of transactions when they are often not needed?

 ## Getting Started

 This section will cover installation, setup and basic usage.
-More detailed information and advanced functionality such as _snapshots_ and _parallel writers_ can be found in the tutorials section.
+More details on basics and advanced features can be found in the [tutorials](tutorials/fundamentals.md) section.

 ### Installation